 It is sinister and unconscious, a toxic unawareness that seeps into all communications and puts the weight of expectation onto The Woman.

 I will call this The Game of Birth.

 I stood on a beach.
 Dogs galumphed and trotted, wagging tails and lolling tongues.
 Blissfully enjoying the freedom of an off leash frolic with their human companions.

 Not so long ago, this scene would have had me in a state of fear.
 Near panic and disbelief would have overcome me, and I would not have stepped foot on that beach.

 I existed in a fearful Stage of Being for nearly 30 years.
-The source of this fear was a dog named Vada.
+The source of this fear was a black Labrador pup named Vada.
 My earliest memory haunting me, this black dog looming over me.
 But I married a dog person.
-Who decided the time had come, and Mr Pooey Doddy Jet Houdini Englbert Sprocket Donkey came to live with us.
+Who decided the time had come, and Mr Pooey Doddy Jet Houdini Englebert Sprocket Donkey came to live with us.
 This rescue bitzer was a good dog.
-My rational brain knew this. but there was no telling my fearful being.
+My rational brain knew this.
+But there was no telling my fearful being.
 I was angry, so very angry.

 Part of this is the power play that occurs when visiting the doctor:

 | birth without fear | newborn mothers | PBBMedia |